Apache Directory LDAP API™

 • DIRAPI-88 - RDN parsing fails with values containing a # character followed by other characters

-• DIRSHARED-135 - LdapNetworkConnection should be thread-safe
+• DIRAPI-135 - LdapNetworkConnection should be thread-safe

 Feel free to experiment, we highly appreciate your feedback !